10/24/2024

 CEO

-So this is Xtivane and the purpose here is to find a commercialization partner to whom we then are granting an exclusive license to the whole program for commercialization in a certain region if you will.
-So we are having different dialogues which some of which are on a global basis other which are on let's say one out of the two big territories and we are also looking at the market potential perspective at least being Europe or US.
-So that's the nature of the arrangement and as we also have been quite explicit about previously we're seeking a partner who can bear a rather significant portion of the upcoming development and who we believe successfully can eventually commercialize the product.
+This is Ekstivén and the purpose here is to find a commercialization partner to whom we then are granting an exclusive license to the whole program for commercialization in a certain region if you will so we are having different dialogues which some of which are on a global basis other which are on let's say one out of the two big territories from a market potential perspective at least being Europe or US So that's the nature of the arrangement.
+And as we also have been quite explicit about previously, we're seeking a partner who can bear a rather significant portion of the upcoming development spending, including particularly the upcoming clinical trial.
+And of course, who we believe successfully can eventually commercialize the product.

 speaker